IBM/watson-nao-robot/README.md

 ## 7. Sign up for Watson Studio

 Sign up for IBM's [Watson Studio](http://dataplatform.ibm.com/).
 By creating a project in Watson Studio a free tier ``Object Storage`` service will be created in your IBM Cloud account.
-Choose the storage type as Object Storage (Swift API) for this code pattern.

 ## 8. Create the notebook